1. Skip to content

 AfD wants to govern

-As soon as the results had been published on Sunday evening, the co-chairman of the AfD, Tino Chrupalla, upped the pressure on the other parties: "One thing is very clear: The will of the voters is that there should be a change in policy," he told public broadcaster ZDF.
-"We have a clear mandate to govern in Thuringia," he said.
+As soon as the results were published on Sunday evening, the AfD's national co-leader Tino Chrupalla upped the pressure on the other parties.
+"One thing is very clear: The will of the voters is that there should be a change in policy," he told public broadcaster ZDF.
+"We have a clear mandate to govern in Thuringia."

 The AfD's central demand is a change in immigration policy.
 The party ran a campaign calling for the mass deportation of refugees from Germany.